cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 ## Usage

-Implementation examples are included in the [blueprints](blueprints) folder, however the simplest example of usage is as follows:
+Implementation examples are included in the [blueprints](blueprints) folder, however this is the simplest example of usage:

 ```terraform
 module "eks_blueprints_addon_cbci" {